glaszig/glaszig.github.io/_posts/2014-04-29-To-be-OSCE-or-not-to-be-OSCE.md

 > I hope the captured **soldiers** will be released unconditionally.

-And Geilenkirchen is actually home to the ["NATO Airborne Early Warning and Control Force (AWACS)"](http://www.e3a.nato.int/eng/home.htm) - a military intelligence branch.
+And Geilenkirchen is actually home to the ["NATO Airborne Early Warning and Control System (AWACS)"](http://www.e3a.nato.int/eng/home.htm) - a military intelligence branch.
 Here's [a map](http://osm.org/go/0GA1xBX?way=24908316).

 ## <span class="text-muted">Claim</span>: Claus Neukirch, OSCE spokesman, said that the OSCE is not involved in this.